-KAPA2G Fast HotStart PCR Kits contain KAPA2G Fast HotStart DNA Polymerase, a second-generation enzyme engineered through a process of directed evolution.
+KAPA2G Fast PCR Kits contain KAPA2G Fast DNA Polymerase, a second-generation enzyme engineered through a process of directed evolution.
 KAPA2G Fast DNA Polymerase was engineered for higher processivity and speed, offering significantly faster extension rates than wild-type Taq DNA polymerase.
-In the HotStart formulation, the enzyme is combined with a proprietary antibody that inactivates the enzyme until the first denaturation step.
-This eliminates spurious amplification products resulting from nonspecific priming events during reaction setup and initiation, and increases overall reaction efficiency.
-The enzyme is supplied with a buffer formulated specifically for the unique characteristics of the enzyme.
+The enzyme is supplied with a buffer specifically formulated for the unique characteristics of the enzyme.
 This optimized buffer offers improved yields, specificity, and sensitivity compared to typical wild-type Taq buffers.

-KAPA2G Fast HotStart PCR Kits are designed for fast PCR, in which total reaction times are 20-70% shorter than those of conventional PCR assays performed with wild-type Taq DNA polymerase.
+KAPA2G Fast PCR Kits are designed for fast PCR, in which total reaction times are 20-70% shorter than those of conventional PCR assays performed with wild-type Taq DNA polymerase.
 This can be achieved without sacrificing reaction performance, and does not require specialized PCR consumables or thermocyclers.

 DNA fragments generated with KAPA2G Fast DNA Polymerase have the same characteristics as DNA fragments generated with wild-type Taq DNA polymerase, and may be used for routine downstream analyses or applications, including restriction enzyme digestion, cloning and sequencing.
-Like wild-type Taq, KAPA2G Fast has $5'\rightarrow 3'$ polymerase and $5'\rightarrow 3'$ exonuclease activities, but no $3'\rightarrow 5'$ exonuclease (proofreading) activity.
-The fidelity of KAPA2G Fast is similar to that of wild-type Taq; it has an error rate of approximately 1 error per 1.7×10^5 nucleotides incorporated.
+Like wild-type Taq, KAPA2G Fast has 5'→3' polymerase and 5'→3' exonuclease activities, but no 3'→5' exonuclease (proofreading) activity.
+The fidelity of KAPA2G Fast is similar to that of wild-type Taq; it has an error rate of approximately 1 error per 1.7 x 105 nucleotides incorporated.
 PCR products generated with KAPA2G Fast are 3'-dA-tailed and may be cloned into TA cloning vectors.